slavicweebofficial/Web-Fonts/README.md

 # Web-Fonts

-"All web fonts are on web_fonts.css"
+All web fonts are on web_fonts.css